 It’s time to discard the minutiae and start focusing on the future according to Dave Hoekstra.
 In his latest blog Dave explains that while human automation might be new to some, to others technology has been automating processes for many years.

-Over the last few months, the Teleopti/Calabrio team has been hard at work releasing new features to help contact centers manage resources more easily.
-New capabilities in Calabrio Teleopti WFM like Overtime Manager, Grant, Insights, and Self-Scheduling introduce some awesome potential for users to really tap into the power of what a world-class WFM system can do for their contact center.
+Over the last few months, the Teleopti/Calabrio team has been hard at work releasing new features to help contact centres manage resources more easily.
+New capabilities in Calabrio Teleopti WFM like Overtime Manager, Grant, Insights, and Self-Scheduling introduce some awesome potential for users to really tap into the power of what a world-class WFM system can do for their contact centre.

 One of the biggest problems that humans have compared to computers, is that we have to sleep.
 We have to eat.
 We get sick, and we like to spend time with our families and friends.
 Computers don’t need to do that, so how can we show the computer how to perform the same tasks we would, sitting in front of our laptop?
 The answer is Human Automation.

 The newest feature of Teleopti WFM is Self-Scheduling, and it is a perfect example of Human Automation.
-When a contact center agent wanted to move their lunch, the process was always the same:
+When a contact centre agent wanted to move their lunch, the process was always the same:

 Why do we need that whole middle step?
 We have the staffing information, we know what to look at…so let’s just skip that whole step.
 That is exactly what Self-Scheduling does.
 It removes the human from the equation and allows the agent to get instant feedback on whether the move is possible.
 The agent is back to work quickly, and the planner can focus on bigger picture items with their time.